CesarNog/bike_ride_events_app/README.md

 4. [Frontend](#frontend)

 ## Starting the application
-     1. Start MongoDB
+     1. Start MongoDB on port 27017
      mongod --dbpath C:\data\db

-     2. Start Node.JS API
-     cd server && npm install && gulp watch
+     2. Start Node.JS API, it will be visible on port 3000 cd server && npm install && gulp watch

-     3. Start the frontend client (Ember.JS)
-     cd client && npm start
+     3. Start the frontend client (Ember.JS) , it will be visible on port 4200 cd client && npm start

 ## Backend